alexmanrique/blog/_posts/2022-04-30-immutable-classes-in-java.md

 ---------------------------------
 If we allow that the state of an object is modified during the lifetime of it we open the door to situations like <a href="https://stackoverflow.com/questions/34510/what-is-a-race-condition">race conditions</a> in case that we have multiple threads that read and modify the state of this object.

-If an inmutable object remains constant in time and we can share it safely among multiple threads.
+If an inmutable object remains constant in time we can share it safely among multiple threads.

 > We can say that immutable objects are side-effects free.